janv93/large-trading-api/README.md

 ### Todo:

 - [ ] AI: Transformer as improvement to standard NNs (position encoding time steps)
+- [ ] Algorithm that builds strategies using multiple indicators by itself and figuring out which combined indicators work the best

 ### How to use backtests: